HectorVilas/minesweeper-old-prototype/README.md

 At the same time, I made a function to check if there's any remaining tile without a mine to reveal.
 If there's none, player wins.

 **Thoughts:** my code is so bad...
 I was thinking about it while lying the bed, and thought a better way to make, well, everything.
 My first idea of making a 2D array was the best solution, and the numbers should be calculated while the mines are randomized instead of on every click.
 Also the `HTML` classes and `CSS` needs a complete rework.
 I must change my workflow to simplify a lot of it, and I think I know how.
 I'll keep updating this game until I have the basic functionality and then make a second version in the future, with better code.
 Sorry, game, it was fun but a bad code is a bad code and I'm not Notch enough to get away with it (just kidding).

-# announce
-I'm going to  make this game again, from scratch, so I'm going to archive this repository, to keep as reference to see my progress.
-The roadmap will be the same.

-See you in the ~~next project~~ remake!
-Haha!